 What is Wrongful Discharge or Wrongful Termination?

-Since the late nineteenth century, Wisconsin has been at-will state.
-Under the at-will employment doctrine, an employer can terminate an employment relationship (aka fire an employee) for good cause, no cause, or even for reasons that are subjectively and morally wrong.
+Since the late nineteenth century, Wisconsin has been an “at-will” state.
+Under the at-will employment doctrine, an employer can terminate an employment relationship (aka fire an employee) for good cause or no cause.
 The at-will employment doctrine also means that employees are free to end the employment relationship (aka quit), whenever they so choose and for whatever reason they so choose.

 There are multiple exceptions to the employment at-will doctrine.
 For instance, an employer cannot terminate an employee for any reason that is discriminatory or retaliatory.
 Doing so could potentially violate Title VII of the Civil Rights Act of 1964, as amended, the Wisconsin Fair Employment Act (WFEA), Americans with Disabilities Act (ADA), Family and Medical Leave Act (FMLA), or Age Discrimination in Employment Act (ADEA), just to name a few.

 In 1983, the Wisconsin Supreme Court expanded employee protection by recognizing an action for wrongful discharge as a public policy exception to employment at-will.
 Since that time, the boundaries of wrongful discharge have been both expanded and restricted, in an attempt to put a firm definition on the purpose of wrongful discharge: creating an exception to the at-will employment doctrine for terminations that violate public policy.
 However, what has remained true since 1983 is that an employee is wrongfully discharged or wrongfully terminated if the employee is terminated for refusing to violate a constitutional or statutory provision or for reporting unlawful conduct in the workplace.